 We need to define what is customer engagement.
 This blog post by the company Thunderhead gives a straightforward explanation:

 “Customer engagement is a function of knowledge and trust coming together over time.

 Got it?
 Good…

-Each and every time a brand and a customer come into contact with each other that event must create a value for both the business and the customer.
-Every healthy relationship is mutual; it can’t be one-sided or it becomes parasitical.
+Each and every time a brand and a customer come into contact with each other that event must create value for both the business and the customer.
+Every healthy relationship is mutual; it can’t be one-sided, or it becomes parasitical.
 No one likes a leech.”

-Creating value is critical component to any business.
-In the same post, Thunderbird, describes why creating value is important.
+Creating value is a critical component to any business.
+In the same post, Thunderbird describes why creating value is important.

 “Measuring value is what determines the ability to change a single event into a series that will ultimately result in engagement – or not.
-Without value being created at each and every point there is no engagement.
-The value must be reciprocal, enjoyed by both the customer and the brand.
+Without value being created at each and every point, there is no engagement.
+The value must be reciprocal and enjoyed by both the customer and the brand.
 When this happens, over time, you see the evolution of trust.
 And where there’s trust, there’s a relationship.
 And where there’s a relationship, there’s growth…starting to get the idea?”